tungel/docker-nginx-self-signed-ssl/README.md

 - Open https://localhost:6443/test on the browser.
 It should show the default nginx's html content from the nginx server running on the `docker-nginx-self-signed-ssl_nginx-proxy_1` container.
+- Open https://dev.ttl:6443/ , it should show the same content as https://localhost:6443/test